Get Up To 35% OFF & Free Delivery

 The key is starting small by asking for just 1-2 second stays at first.
 Then, build up the duration incrementally as they master each step.
 Having a clear release cue prevents confusion.

 Time to bring on the distractions!
 Start small with minor distractions like a ball rolling on the floor or kids walking around in front of your pup while you work on the stay.
-Then gradually work up to bigger rewards and temptations.
+Make sure your dog does not jump or break the stay when distractions are present – reinforce calm behavior and use a release word to let them know when they can move.

-Include things like having someone enter the room, dropping food on the floor while giving the "stay" command, or ringing the doorbell while they hold that stay position.
-Those are really going to test your dog's training!
+Include things like having someone enter the room, dropping food on the floor while giving the “stay” command, or ringing the doorbell while they hold that stay position.
+Those are really going to test your dog’s training!
+If your dog has trouble with distractions, don’t worry – this is normal and just means you need to practice more gradually.
+If your dog breaks their stay, it is often because the trainer is asking for too much too soon.

 Have family members get involved creating diversions by playing, walking around, making noise.
 Slowly raise that difficulty level, but don’t go from 0 to 100 right away.
 You want to set your puppy up for success.